So you have a product idea and decided to research the cost estimate of the needed technical skills to build it? Well - that's the first step.

 The location of your team

-No matter what type of product you're aiming to build, the product development cost will depend on the country where your experts are situated.
+No matter what type of product you're aiming to build, the software development cost will depend on the country where your experts are situated.

 When you want to find developers for your project, comparing developer rates is beneficial since they vary depending on the region.
 It’s well known that in Eastern Europe and Asia, development is cheaper than in Western Europe and America.
 Of course, sometimes a low price can mean low quality, but a high rate can also not be unambiguously called the key to success.